postman-solutions-eng/PostmanLinter/README.md

 > This code is part of a blog post and is **not** actively maintained by Postman.

-Command line utility (python script) to validate the quality of a collection.
+Command line utility (python script) to validate the quality of a Postman collection, workspace, or private API network.

 ## Purpose

-This code demonstrates how to use the [Postman API](https://www.postman.com/postman/workspace/postman-public-workspace/collection/12959542-c8142d51-e97c-46b6-bd77-52bb66712c9a) and the [Spectral CLI](https://docs.stoplight.io/docs/spectral/9ffa04e052cc1-spectral-cli) to validate automatically the quality of a Postman collection.
+This code demonstrates how to use the [Postman API](https://www.postman.com/postman/workspace/postman-public-workspace/collection/12959542-c8142d51-e97c-46b6-bd77-52bb66712c9a) and the [Spectral CLI](https://docs.stoplight.io/docs/spectral/9ffa04e052cc1-spectral-cli) to validate automatically the quality of a Postman collection, workspace, or private API network.

-The script receives the Postman collection ID, downloads the collection using the Postman API, and validates the next rules:
+The script receives the Postman collection ID, workspace ID, or private network flag, downloads the respective data using the Postman API, and validates it against the specified rules.

 ### Errors